 International Transfers of Personal Data

 The Services are hosted and operated in the United States (“U.S.”) through Dataminr and its service providers, and if you do not reside in the U.S., laws in the U.S. may differ from the laws where you reside and may not provide equivalent levels of data protection as such jurisdiction.
 The recipients of such Personal Data may be located in the UK, the EEA, the U.S., Australia, and possibly other countries.
 We will comply with applicable laws when transferring your Personal Data overseas, including taking reasonable steps to ensure that your Personal Data receives an adequate level of protection in the jurisdictions in which we process it.
 Such protections may include: (i) implementing a data processing agreement incorporating standard data protection clauses promulgated by the European Commission or the UK’s Secretary of State, (ii) implementing binding corporate rules for data protection that align with the GDPR’s requirements, or (iii) adhering to an industry- or technology-specific approved code of conduct approved by the European Commission.

 If you do not want to receive marketing communications from us, please indicate your preference by emailing us at [email protected] or otherwise following the instructions included in the email or changing your email preferences in your account settings.
 Even if you opt out of receiving such communications, we may send you non-marketing communications (such as Services-related communications or notices required by law).

 135 Madison Ave., Ninth Floor, New York, NY 10016

 In most cases, we will investigate and respond to a complaint within 30 days of receipt of the complaint.
 If the matter is more complex or our investigation may take longer, we will let you know.

-If you are outside of the EEA you may wish to take your request or complaint up with the local data protection authority in your jurisdiction.
+If you are outside of the UK and the EEA you may wish to take your request or complaint up with the local data protection authority in your jurisdiction.